TheJuiceIsSimulated/quest-submissions/Chapter 4 Day 3.md

 We added a Collection to this contract because

-- 1. If we wanted to have multiple NFTs, we would have to remember each individual storage path we gave to each NFT, which is vey inefficient and annoying.
+- 1. If we wanted to have multiple NFTs, we would have to remember each individual storage path we gave to each NFT, which is very inefficient and annoying.
 - 2. No one can give us any NFTs because only the account owner can store an NFT in `/storage/` directly, so no one can mint us an NFT.

 **2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")**